UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

 - Click the `Generate bitstream` option.

 ![alt text](https://raw.githubusercontent.com/UviDTE-FPSoC/vitis-dnn/master/ZedBoard_DNNs/GuideImages/RunImplementation.png)

+Three windows such as this one shall appear when executing the previous three steps.

 Once the bitstream has been generated, export the model to a `.xsa` format file.